Classification of symmetry fractionalization in gapped $\mathbb Z_2$ spin liquids: Conclusion

 As we mentioned earlier, \Ref{Cheng_unpub} argued that 2D systems with a spin-$1/2$ per unit cell can be viewed as the surface of a 3D weak SPT state protected by $\mathrm{SO}(3)$ and translation symmetries, if only physical degrees of freedom carrying linear representations of $\mathrm{SO}(3)$ are allowed.
-The surface of such a 3D SPT state must be anomalous in a precise manner that can be cancelled by ``anomaly in-flow'' to the bulk, and a symmetric surface state can either be gapless or gapped with an intrinsic topological order satisfying the constraint in Eq.~\eqref{eq:constraint}.
+The surface of such a 3D SPT state must be anomalous in a precise manner that can be canceled by ``anomaly in-flow'' to the bulk, and a symmetric surface state can either be gapless or gapped with an intrinsic topological order satisfying the constraint in Eq.~\eqref{eq:constraint}.
 We believe such a bulk-surface correspondence can be generalized to point-group symmetries as well, and for gapped symmetry-preserving surface states Eq. \eqref{eq:constraint} can be viewed as the precise form of such correspondence~\cite{Cheng_unpub}.
-On the other hand, gapless $\mathbb{Z}_2$ spin liquids violating Eq. \eqref{eq:ck} found in Schwinger fermion constructions should also satisfy such a bulk-surface relation, i.e. they exhibit the correct anomaly.
+On the other hand, gapless $\mathbb{Z}_2$ spin liquids violating Eq. \eqref{eq:ck} found in Schwinger/Abrikosov fermion constructions should also satisfy such a bulk-surface relation, i.e. they exhibit the correct anomaly.
 It will be interesting to investigate the relation further, which we will leave for future studies.

-We notice that our constraints on the symmetry fractionalization of spinons can be easily adapted to spin models with only $\mathrm{U}(1)_{S_z}$ spin-rotational symmetry (e.g. the $\mathrm{SO}(3)$ symmetry is broken by easy-plane anisotropies), as long as there is still a background ``spinon'' charge per unit cell.
-Here a spinon should be understood as an anyon carrying $1/2$ charge under the $\mathrm{U}(1)_{S_z}$ symmetry.
+We notice that our constraints on the symmetry fractionalization of spinons can be easily adapted to spin models with only $\mathrm{U}(1)_{S_z}$ spin-rotational symmetry [e.g., the $\mathrm{SO}(3)$ symmetry is broken by easy-plane anisotropies], as long as there is still a background ``spinon'' charge per unit cell.
+Here, a spinon should be understood as an anyon carrying $1/2$ charge under the $\mathrm{U}(1)_{S_z}$ symmetry.
 However, the constraints on the symmetry fractionalization of visons are much less stringent: the flux-fusion anomaly test only fixes $\omega^T_m, \omega^\mu_m$ and $\omega^\sigma_m$~\cite{HermeleFFAT}, leaving other quantum numbers of visons undetermined.
 We leave a systematic classification of non-anomalous gapped spin liquids with $\mathrm{U}(1)_{S_z}$ symmetry for future works.
+We also notice that our constraints can be straightforwardly generalized to other 2D lattices, like the square lattice.
+We will also leave this for future works.